NLnetLabs/rpki-doc/source/routinator/configuration.rst

 Configuration
 =============

-To get Routinator running for your specific environment, there is a great number of elements you can configure.
+To get Routinator running for your specific environment, there are a great number of elements you can configure.
 To get an overview of all available options, please refer to the manual page, which can be accessed via: